tangruize/jupiter-experiments/README.md

 ```

 ### Output:
-The model checking results are stored in the `mc_result` directory, insisting of
+The model checking results are stored in the `mc_result` directory, consisting of

 - A markdown table containing raw (statistic) data.
 - Four LaTeX tables which can be used in paper, one for each property to check.